-With a rich history of offering educational programs and developing community partnerships focused on the evolving needs of older adults, Dominican University of California has been named an Age-Friendly University (AFU) by the Association for Gerontology in Higher Education (AGHE), an organization of the Gerontological Society of America.
+With a rich history of offering educational programs and developing community partnerships focused on the evolving needs of older adults, Dominican University of California has been named an Age-Friendly University (AFU) by Dublin City University, the AFU convener and global organizer.

 The AFU network consists of more than 70 institutions of higher education around the globe that have committed themselves to become more age-friendly in their programs and policies.
 Joining the AFU AGHE network will allow Dominican to contribute to an educational movement of social, personal, and economic benefit to students of all ages.

 Dominican is strongly committed to the well-being and educational needs of older adults, as well as to developing and advancing aging-studies programs, said Dr. Ruth Ramsey, Dean of Dominican’s School of Health and Natural Sciences and a member of the Marin County Aging Action Initiative’s steering committee.

 "As the number of older adults in our community continues to grow and more individuals are experiencing increased longevity, responding to the educational needs and interests of older adults will provide many opportunities for Dominican to advance its research, innovative teaching, and community engagement focused on delivering age-friendly programs,” Dr. Ramsey says.

 “We also must continue to identify gaps and opportunities for growth in terms of how best to shape age-friendly practices to reach an increasingly diverse population in both Marin County and California.”

 Dominican endorses the 10 AFU principles, which include encouraging the participation of older adults in all core activities of the University, recognizing the range of educational needs of older adults, promoting intergenerational learning, and widening access to online educational opportunities for older adults.